•

 About

-Since I have been getting a few new visitors here the past few days, I thought I would share a little about myself.
-I work as a computer programmer during the day.
-In my spare time I play hockey in the winter and softball in the summer.
-I also love to read.
-What I have been reading currently is anything by Terry Pratchett, especially the hilarious Discworld novels.
 I don’t have any formal writing training other than the required Creative Writing class in college.
-I have picked up fiction writing in the past year or so as a hobby and hope to someday finish a novel.
-I would like to someday be publishe and get paid for it, but that isn’t my determining factor for success.
+I have picked up fiction writing as a hobby and hope to someday finish a novel.
+I would like to someday be published and get paid for it, just like pretty much every other writer on the web.
 I call myself The Struggling Writer because I have a bit of a procrastination problem.
 Welcome to my blog.

 View this post to read about why i write.